Marine Biodiversity, Function and Services

 This theme will be led by Prof Teresa Fernandes who has over 20 years experience of coastal and marine environments.
 This theme will develop the MASTS strategy in the area of biodiversity and ecosystem services in order to contribute to our fundamental knowledge in this area and to inform national and international governments and organisations.

-Steering Group: Susan Chambers (Invertebrate Curator, National Museum of Scotland); Dr Bhavani Narayanaswamy (MASTS Deep Sea Forum Convenor, SAMS); Prof Nick Hanley (MASTS Coastal Zone Forum Convenor, University of St Andrews); Dr Jim Hansom (MASTS Coastal Processes & Dynamics Forum Convenor, University of Glasgow); Dr Mark Hartl (MASTS Marine Stressors Forum Convenor, Heriot Watt University); Dr Scot Mathieson (SEPA); Dr David Donnan (SNH); Dr Paul Tett (SAMS); Prof Michael Burrows (SAMS); Dr Simon Greenstreet (MSS).
+Steering Group: Susan Chambers (Invertebrate Curator, National Museum of Scotland); Dr Heather Stewart (MASTS Deep Sea Forum Convenor, SAMS); Prof William Austin & Dr Thorsten Balke (MASTS Coastal Zone Forum Convenors, University of St Andrews & University of Glasgow); Dr Mark Hartl & Dr Karen Diele (MASTS Marine Stressors Forum Convenors, Heriot Watt University & ENU); Dr Scot Mathieson (SEPA); Dr David Donnan (SNH); Dr Paul Tett (SAMS); Prof Michael Burrows (SAMS); Dr Simon Greenstreet (MSS).

 Related news for Marine Biodiversity